iwtbook/Examples/introduction/devtools/console/learn.md

 Some HTTP response codes will also trigger a console error (but not all, so it's usually best to check the `network` tab to ensure that all of your HTTP requests have gone through successfully).

 One of the most common to trigger a console error is a `404` response code for when a requested resource cannot be found on the server.
-Following the
+Following the link will either bring you to the element in the markup or the code that created the request.

 {{inspecting-404s}}